Anandsure/software-linguistics/README.md

 ## Inspiration

-Our team consists of 3 developers and all of us realised that we face the same problem- it's very hard to memorise all syntaxes since each language has its own different syntax.
+Our team consists of 2 developers and both of us realised that we face the same problem- it's very hard to memorise all syntaxes since each language has its own different syntax.
 This not only causes confusion but also takes up a lot of our time.

 ## What it does

-So Many Languages has various features to motivate students to learn competitive coding while also making the process easier.
+Softwre linguistics has various features to motivate students to learn competitive coding while also making the process easier.
 SML helps:

 1) Save time